Yazadone/capstone1-ui-build/README.md

-# meFST - HTML/CSS/JavaScript UI Demo
+# meFST - UI prototype

-This folder contains a simple class demo UI for meFST.
+This folder contains the prototype UI for meFST.

 It uses: